 National Electrical Code

-"Laws" shall mean all federal, state, and local statutes, laws, rules, regulations, ordinances, orders and decrees applicable to the operation of the Facility and BCCKOP'S performance under this Agreement.
+"Laws" shall mean all federal, state, and local statutes, laws, rules, regulations, ordinances, orders and decrees applicable to the operation of the Facility and BCCKOP's performance under this Agreement.

-"Major Unscheduled Event" shall mean an event that is unscheduled or unusual as more fully defined in Section 1.5 of Schedule "B" of this Agreement.

-"Monthly Operating Account" shall mean a bank account in the name of BCCKOP to cover monthly operating expenses as more fully described in Section 3.1 of Schedule "B" of this Agreement.
+"Monthly Operating Account" shall mean a bank account in the name of BCCKOP to cover monthly operating expenses as more fully described in Section 2.1 of Schedule "B" of this Agreement.